Do I need to prepare the floor before applying floor paint?

 In industrial applications, floors are frequently laid and then finished to a high polished state using a “power floated finish”.
 This produces an extremely smooth, almost glass-like surface which looks amazing but has the weakness that it has been smoothed to such a degree that the paint will often not bond well to the surface.
 In order to counteract this problem, we supply a chemical product that is extremely popular is such circumstances called Clean n Etch.
 This product have been specifically designed to prepare a range of surfaces (concrete, masonry and even steel) in preparation for the application of paint or other protective agents.
 Clean n Etch is supplied as a dilutable concentrate.
 It leaves the surface clean and fully prepared for whichever coating is to be applied to in order to help the floor paint bond tightly.

-When preparing for garage floor paint in a domestic setting, you may not have the luxury of a power floated finish!
+When preparing to paint a garage floor in a domestic setting, you may not have the luxury of a power floated finish!
 For jobs of this nature, where durability is important but where wear and tear may not be as great as in a car showroom or a factory the steps you might carry out could include a full clean to ensure there are no areas of ingrained dust or dirt on the surface.
 This should be followed by the use of industrial detergent sweep, e.g. Clean AND Degrease.
 Prior to painting a garage floor is is recommended that you make sure it is as dust free as possible using a vacuum cleaner, then apply a floor sealer such as Regal Prime and Seal or to prepare for epoxy floor paint, use Two Pack Epoxy Sealer Undercoat.